Guide for plan members

 Calculating your reduced pension

 If you decide to retire early and you do not meet the criteria for an unreduced pension, your pension will be reduced.
-The bridge benefit is also proportionately reduced.
+The bridge benefit (if applicable) is also proportionately reduced.

-The amount of your pension will be reduced based on a combination of your:
+The amount of your pension will be reduced based on a combination of:

-- Age when you start receiving your pension
+- Your age when you start receiving your pension

-If you have at least two years of contributory service, your pension will be reduced by three per cent for each year that one of the following applies:
+If you have at least two years of contributory service: 6.2% for each year your age is less than 60

-If you have less than two years of contributory service, your pension will be reduced by three per cent for each year you retire before age 65 (60 for group 2 and 5 members).
+If you have less than two years of contributory service: 3% per year before age 60

-The three per cent reduction rate also applies when you end employment, if you meet the minimum age requirement:
+*The 3% reduction rate applies when you end employment if you meet the minimum age requirement:

 If you do not meet the minimum age requirement, your pension will be reduced by five per cent per year.